 80% of our free trial users saw Nelio Content‘s website

-Conversion rate of visitors to Nelio Content’s website that happen to become users of the free service = 10%
+The conversion rate of visitors to Nelio Content’s website that happens to become users of the free service = 10%

 80% × 1,571 × 10% = 12,570 visits per month.